-Your exemption for 2018 expired February 15, 2019.
+Your exemption for 2019 will expire February 15, 2020.
 See Pub.
 505, Tax Withholding and Estimated Tax, to learn more about whether you qualify for exemption from withholding.

 If you have met both of the above bulleted items and would like to claim Exempt from your Federal withholding, please call us at 801-443-1090.
 Outside of regular business hours, please send an email to firstname.lastname@example.org and we will contact you on the next business day.